LiZoMark841619/Game/README.md

 ### What is this repository for? ###

-* Quick summary: This is a Guesses game that runs in the terminal.
+* Quick summary: This is a Game repo including some kind of games separated.
+It can run in the terminal and can be used in REPL as an imported module.
 * Version: 1.0

 ### How do I get set up? ###

-* How to run tests: Enter py or python main.py in the terminal in the dir where the file is or use the path if you are in other dir.
+* How to run tests: Enter py or python main.py in the terminal in the dir where the file is or use the path if needed.

 ### Contribution guidelines ###